 WARNING: If you are sharing a gC.A.T4 with other operators, make sure that all your scans been correctly uploaded to the server against your account, before handing the gC.A.T4 to the next operator.

 When the C.A.T manager app connects to the gC.A.T4 it checks for the last known scan by the server for the specific gC.A.T4.
 If this is an unknown unit or if it has not been synchronised for a while (for example if you did not have the app running or forgot your mobile device), the app will retrieve up to 10 working days of scans history from the gC.A.T4 internal memory and transmit it to the server.
 For example, (refer to the calendar below):

 - Today is the 19th and you connecting to your gC.A.T4 for the first time.

 - Your gC.A.T4 is unknown to the C.A.T Manager Online server, or it has not be synchronised for more than 10 working days

 - The app will retrieve the data for the 4th, 5th, 7th, 9th, 10th, 11th, 13th, 15th,16th and 17th and send them to the server.

-NOTE: Data over 10 working days old not upload via the app will require manually through the C.A.T Manager PC application
+NOTE: Data over 10 working days old and not uploaded via the app, will require manual export through the C.A.T Manager PC application.

 During a data transfer the C.A.T section of the home screen shows the different phases: